 QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
-2.2.2 Incident and emergency Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practiced and implemented.
+2.2.2 Incident and emergency developed in consultation with relevant authorities, practiced ar